Experience the Arts & Culture of Hot Springs

 Riley Art Glass Studio

 A glassblowing studio and gallery open to the public for live demonstrations.
 Several pieces on display and available for purchase year-round in a wide range of sizes and prices.
 The Riley brothers create all pieces on-site and encourage the public to learn more about the art of glassblowing up close.
 Open 9 a.m.-4 p.m.
 Tu-Sa (we close early in the summer due to heat).
 Call or check website for current demonstration schedule.

 Whittington Gallery has 40 local artists with a wide variety of works, pastels, acrylics and oil paintings, pottery, jewelry, gourd art and more!
 Whittington is a laid-back gallery with reasonably priced artwork.
 Open 10 a.m.-4 p.m.
 M-Sa.
 Closed Su.

 600 Block of Central Avenue, Hot Springs

-The annual Hot Springs Blues Festival is scheduled for Aug.
-31 at the Hill Wheatley Plaza.
-Past acts include Kenny Neal, Hubert Sumlin, Coco Montoya, Eddie Clearwater, Lil Ed & Blues Imperials, Bobby Blue Bland, Michael Burks, Wes Jeans, The Stella-Vees, Fiona Boyes, The Blue Birds, Reba Russell, and Barbara Blue.
+The annual Hot Springs Blues Festival is scheduled for the first weekend in September at Hill Wheatley Plaza.
+Past acts include Kenny Neal, Hubert Sumlin, Coco Montoya, Lil Ed & The Blues Imperials, Bobby Blue Bland, Michael Burks, Wes Jeans, Grant Garland and Jarekus Singleton.
+Follow our Facebook page for the latest information.

 Hot Springs Craft Beer Festival